-Market Village Phuket is a shopping complex located just 300 metres from Chalong Circle.
-It mostly is known for the large Villa Market Supermarket and Home Pro, an immense house improvement shop.
+Market Village Phuket is a shopping complex just 300 metres from Chalong Circle.
+It is mostly known for the large Villa Market Supermarket and Home Pro, an immense house improvement shop.

 Soi Ta-iad goes by many names: Soi Taied, Fitness Street, Phuket Health Street or Muay Thai Street because it is home to many Muay Thai Camps, Fitness and Gyms, Spas and Health Shops.
-Unless you are in Phuket for some seriously active holiday, you probably never heard Soi Ta-iad, a 1.5 kilometres long street connecting Chao Fa Road east to Chao Fa Road west, somewhere near Wat Chalong..
-Read more
+Unless you are in Phuket for some seriously active holiday, you have probably never heard of Soi Ta-iad, a 1.5 kilometres long street connecting Chao Fa Road east to Chao Fa Road west, somewhere near Wat Chalong.

 Tiger Beach Club

-The Tiger Beach Club has been opened recently and is related to the Tiger Muay Thai Camp on Soi Ta-ad nearby.
+The Tiger Beach Club was recently opened and is related to the Tiger Muay Thai Camp on Soi Ta-ad nearby.
 It’s more a club by the ocean than a club by the beach.